 Operations: Four of the agency's divisions manage fish and wildlife resources (Division of Freshwater Fisheries Management, Division of Habitat and Species Conservation, Division of Hunting and Game Management, and Division of Marine Fisheries Management), while the Division of Law Enforcement ensures that laws protecting fish, wildlife, and their habitats are enforced.
 The Fish and Wildlife Research Institute administers the research and monitoring programs that support the FWC's mission and integrates its research activities with management efforts of other divisions.
 A significant contribution in this regard are the GIS-based species habitat models used to identify those lands that need to be conserved in support of imperiled species management plans.
-FWC programs support non-native species research and management, invasive plant management, Florida panther restoration alligator management throughout South research. and the Florida Ecosystem.
+FWC programs support non-native species research and management, invasive plant management, Florida panther restoration alligator management throughout research, and the South Florida Ecosystem.

 The FWC is either sole manager or a partnering manager on over one million acres of public lands throughout the region.
-Additionally, the FWC contributes to state land acquisition programs targeting lands within, or contiguous to areas currently managed by the FWC.
+Additionally, the FWC contributes to state land acquisition programs targeting lands within or contiguous to areas currently managed by the FWC.
 Further, the FWC administers an on-going lake enhancement and restoration program to maintain quality habitat for wetland-dependent fish and wildlife.

-Partnerships and Outreach: Partnerships with other governmental agencies (local, state and federal), non-governmental organizations, and individuals help achieve conservation goals for wildlife.
+Partnerships and Outreach: Partnerships with other governmental agencies (local, state and federal), NGOs, and individuals help achieve conservation goals for wildlife.
 Working with partners, the FWC provides both technical assistance and grant support to build public-private conservation partnerships with Florida landowners wishing to sustain fish and wildlife habitat on their properties.
 FWC partnerships also support the agency's broad outreach goals that encourage the responsible use of natural resources, education, and conservation.

-Some of the FWC's planned funding for South Florida Ecosystem restoration during FY 2016-2017 includes:
+The FWC's planned funding for South Florida Ecosystem restoration during FY 2018/2019 includes:

-- Division of Habitat and Species Conservation (\$29,957,723) - Law Enforcement (\$23,030,283) - Division of Freshwater Fisheries (\$383,000) - Fish and Wildlife Research Institute (\$215,000)
+- Division of Habitat and Species Conservation (\$32,242,332) - Law Enforcement (\$24,133,281) - Division of Freshwater Fisheries (\$408,000) - Fish and Wildlife Research Institute (\$165,000)

-Florida Department of Transportation (\$52,514,958)
+Florida Department of Transportation (\$22,225,804)